taylorsilva/posts/tasks-inputs-101/tasks-inputs-101.md

               - |
                 ls -lah
                 date > ./the-output/file
-      # this task expects the output `demo-disk` so no mapping is needed
+      # this task expects the artifact `demo-disk` so no mapping is needed
       - task: read-ouput-from-previous-step
         config:
           platform: linux